Property Management Owner Update Answering Service

 Where the payoff shows up operationally

-- Owner status, resident maintenance, vendor callback, proof request, and deadline pressure calls answered immediately.
+- Owner status, resident maintenance, vendor callback, proof request, approval, estimate, and deadline pressure calls answered immediately.

-- Resident impact, access, photos, vendor status, owner approval, and missing context captured.
+- Resident impact, access, photos, vendor status, owner approval, proof status, and missing context captured.

-- Routine update, dispatch, callback, approval, and staff-only paths separated by approved rules.
+- Owner update, resident follow-up, vendor note, proof request, approval, callback, and staff-only paths separated by approved rules.

-- Safety, legal, habitability, reimbursement, and exact-timing questions routed to staff.
+- Safety, legal, habitability, reimbursement, cost approval, completion, and exact-timing questions routed to staff.

 How the operation changes when the phone stops leaking revenue